antaldaniel/reprex/content/post/2021-12-20-environmental_impact/index.md

 Using our `iotables` is not for the faint heart.
 It is a scientific software, and it requires a good command of national accounts, input-output economics and sustainability to work with.
 Our Green Deal Data Observaotry is designed to be an API of scientific software, and produce clean, ready to use data for researchers, policy-makers and business planners who do not have the skills to work with scientific software.
 We are planning to release well-designed datasets that go through dozens of checks to make sure they have the best data quality.

+{{% callout note %}}Do you want to develop input-output models for any European country to measure the direct and indirect green house gas impacts of policy actions?
+Do you need well-formatted data on interindustry linkages or other relevant topics for sustainable economy or susitainable finance research?
+Get in touch with us – we are happy to help and test our new software tool with data you need, and create high-quality, open datasets that are ready to use.{{% /callout %}}